shwethaxac/Dog_breed_stat_380/README.md

 # Dog_breed_stat_380
-use the techniques learnt for unsupervised learning to assign genetic samples (genetic data from dogs of 4 different breeds is given)
+use the techniques learnt for unsupervised learning to assign genetic samples (genetic data from dogs of 4 different breeds is given).
 I find it using the average of three different perplexities.